-Tickets to the Munk Debates in Toronto can sell out in just 15 minutes, but WNED-TV viewers don’t need to leave their living rooms to catch the latest debate on China and its impact on the world.
-“China: Friend or Foe?” premiered June 18, on WNED-TV, with renowned panelists H.R.
+Tickets to the Munk Debates in Toronto can sell out in just 15 minutes, but WNED PBS viewers don’t need to leave their living rooms to catch the latest debate on China and its impact on the world.
+“China: Friend or Foe?” which premiered June 18, on WNED PBS, with renowned panelists H.R.
 McMaster and Michael Pillsbury arguing one side and Kishore Mahbubani and Huiyao Wang arguing the other.
 Rudyard Griffiths is the organizer and moderator.

 China: Friend of Foe?